ritikapatel1410/Python_Libraries/Visualization_Libraries/Visualization_Libraries/MatplotLib/README.md

 # Core Python Libraries

-This branch contain all the code of python libraries which are
+This dir contain all code of matplotlib related to plot attribute

-* pandas
-* numpy
+* draw single and multiple line
+* draw line with different colour, lengends, style, width etc.
+* draw line in suplot